-Our executive officers participate in the same 401(k) plan, the same life and health group insurance plans and enjoy the same employee benefits plan as our other salaried employees.
+Our executive officers participate in the same 401(k) plan and the same life and health group insurance plans, and are entitled to the same employee benefits, as our other salaried employees.
 In addition, some of our executive officers receive an automobile allowance as described in the Summary Compensation Table.